Eulophia zollingeri: Taxonomy and naming

 The carrion orchid was first formally described in 1857 by Heinrich Gustav Reichenbach who gave it the name Cyrtopera zollingeri and published the description in Bonplandia.
 In 1905, Johannes Jacobus Smith changed the name to Eulophia zollingeri.

 Distribution and habitat

-Eulophia zollingeri grows in and near the edges rainforest where there is rotting wood.
+Eulophia zollingeri grows in and near the edges of rainforest where there is rotting wood.
 It occurs in China, Taiwan, India, Indonesia, Japan, Malaysia, New Guinea, the Philippines, Sri Lanka, Thailand, Vietnam and tropical northern Queensland.